 Almost everyone has had a pimple at some point in their lives.
 But if you are constantly battling outbreaks, then you suffer from acne.
 Upwards of 50 million Americans suffer from acne, which is caused by clogged pores.
 When your pores retain oil and skin cells, the result is skin inflammation commonly known as acne.

-While the cause of acne is simple, the reasons that some patients in Conroe and the Woodlands are prone to acne while others have clear skin rests on four main factors:
+While the cause of acne is simple, the reasons that some patients are prone to acne while others have clear skin rests on four main factors:

-- Menstrual cycle: Women are much more likely to develop acne as a result of hormonal changes related to their menstrual cycle.
-Many women are prescribed birth control pills to help regulate hormones and control acne.
+Menstrual Cycle: Women are much more likely to develop acne as a result of hormonal changes related to their menstrual cycle.

 The common myths about acne, such as an unhealthy diet and cleanliness, are not linked to acne outbreaks, but many indicate one (or more) of the above causes.

 Acne is easily diagnosed by its appearance, and the severity can vary significantly.
 Acne falls into three main types:

 - Severe: Deep cystic nodules.
 Potential to scar.